 Fourth, you may have heard that selling on the Guild means you can’t publish that work anywhere else.
 Yes, that’s absolutely true, there’s precisely nothing wrong with it, and it boggles my mind how it can be confusing to anyone.

 The Guild is your publisher.
 That’s how publishing usually works, unless you get lucky or famous or find an edge case (like EN5IDER).* If I write an article for a magazine, I get paid for that article, and that article belongs to the magazine.
 It’s even simpler than that: You sold a thing to someone else.
 That thing now belongs to them.
-You wouldn’t sell a skateboard to someone then insist you be allowed to sell that skateboard to someone else, would you?
+You wouldn’t sell a skateboard to someone then insist you retain the right to use that skateboard, or (worse) retain the right to sell that skateboard to someone else, would you?
 No. That doesn’t make sense.

 The only difference here is that the Guild doesn’t pay you a lump sum all at once.
 They pay you a little bit over time through royalties.